ttompk/als/.ipynb_checkpoints/readme-checkpoint.md

 Data for this project included information from over 10,000 clinical trials subjects who participated in over 20 clincial trials.
 The dataset included both treated and placebo subjects, however no information on the drug, e.g. name, dose, route of administration, was provided.
 Importantly, all trials in the dataset failed to show a significant difference between treatment and placebo groups.

-Despite the large number of large subjects few had data across all features and thus the overall number of subjects available for modeling was significantly more limited.
+Despite the large number of subjects few had data across all features and thus the overall number of subjects available for modeling was significantly more limited.

 See this document for more information on the data collection and curation.
 [Data Dictionary](https://nctu.partners.org/ProACT/Document/DisplayLatest/2)